10 Things You Never Knew About John Cleese

 2. He honed his performing skills at the Cambridge University Footlights Dramatic Club.

-In 1962, Cleese served as registrar for the famous amateur theatrical club, whose list of alumni also includes Olivia Colman, Emma Thompson, Hugh Laurie, Miriam Margolyes, and Julian Fellowes
+In 1962, Cleese served as registrar for the famous amateur theatrical club, whose list of alumni also includes Olivia Colman, Emma Thompson, Hugh Laurie, Miriam Margolyes, and Julian Fellowes.

 3. When Monty Python's Flying Circus was commissioned by the BBC in 1969, Cleese's father still wasn't convinced that comedy was the best career path for him.